Javascript is not enabled.

 Does Medicare cover weight-loss programs or surgery?

-Yes, Medicare covers weight-loss counseling and some types of surgery for people who have a body mass index (BMI) of 30 and above and meet other criteria.
+Yes, Medicare covers weight-loss counseling and specific surgeries for people who have a body mass index (BMI) of 30 and above and meet other criteria.

 Your BMI is an estimate of your body fat based on your height and weight.
 AARP’s BMI calculator is a helpful, interactive tool that allows you to calculate your BMI and identify where your weight falls on a scale of underweight, healthy, overweight or obese.